Division 7A Loan Deed

 I have always believed that such arrangements fall foul of the provision for financial accommodation.
 In our view, this is for the very purpose of s 109D(3) ITAA 1936 Act.
 This is where a bucket company of the family trust knows a UPE.
 But does not demand payment.
 The ATO accepts that position.

-The ATO states that when a UPE is placed on a sub-trust there is no provision of financial accommodation.
+The ATO states that when a UPE is placed on a sub-trust, there is no provision for financial accommodation.
 This is unless and until the associated funds are used by the bucket company’s shareholder or associate.

 The sub-trust arrangement is dead.

 Legal Consolidated has never been involved in sub-trust arrangements.
-As a conservative taxation law firm, we have always seen them as too risky and too complicated.
+As a conservative taxation law firm, we have always considered them too risky and complicated.

 Why did the ATO kill off sub-trusts in Family Trusts for Division 7A